$J$-equation on holomorphic vector bundles: Introduction

 \begin{thm} Let $E$ be a simple holomorphic vector bundle over an $n$-dimensional compact K\"ahler manifold $(X,\omega)$ satisfying the property \eqref{positivity for Chern characters}.
 Assume that there exists a $J$-positive Hermitian metric $h_0 \in \End(E)$ satisfying the $J$-equation

 Then for sufficiently small $\e>0$, the bundle $E$ admits a dHYM-positive Hermitian metric $h_\e$ satisfying the deformed Hermitian--Yang--Mills equation with respect to $\e \omega$

 for some constant $\Theta_\e$ (depending on $\e$). \end{thm} The dHYM-positivity\footnote{In \cite{DMS20}, Hermitian metrics satisfying the dHYM-positivity condition were called ``subsolutions''.
 However, we would like to adopt the former name to distinguish from several other notions of subsolutions.} is a positivity concept for Hermitian metrics introduced in \cite{DMS20}, which is crucial to assure the ellipticity of the equation \eqref{dHYM equation}.
-Again, the point is that for simple vector bundles, the kernel of the linearized $J$-operator at a $J$-positive solution consists of only real scalar multiples of the identity, so the standard implicit function theorem can be applied.
+The main technical point is that for simple vector bundles, the kernel of the linearized $J$-operator at a $J$-positive solution consists of only real scalar multiples of the identity, so the standard implicit function theorem can be applied in this case.